Beritha-n12/womxchange_e_commerce/README.md

 ## Seller Dashboard:

-Sellers log in to their Seller Dashboard to manage products and view order history.
+Sellers log in to their Seller Dashboard to manage products and view order history.Other permissions are managed by admin , on the Vendor management sections

 POST/PUT/DELETE requests are made from the React frontend to the Product Management API to update product details.